Mount Nkwala

 Mount Nkwala is a mountain in the Okanagan Valley of the Southern Interior of British Columbia, located immediately west of and overlooking the city of Penticton and the south end of Okanagan Lake.

 Name origin

-Named after Chief Nkwala/.Chief Nicolas Hwistesmetxēe'qen. a very influential Indigenous Chief in the Nicola Valley area.
+It was named after Chief Nkwala / Chief Nicolas Hwistesmetxēe'qen is a very influential Indigenous Chief in the Nicola Valley area.
 Born 1780, died 1865.

 The former name, Niggertoe Mountain, has its roots in a story from Christmas Day, 1908, as recounted in the British Columbia Geographical Names Information System entry: